 In addition to the already known options of Recalbox Raspberry Pi for downloading information and game covers.

-The development of this system is very much alive and on the right track, which is why we ended up choosing it for our own Raspberry Pi console.
+The development of this system is very much alive and well, which is why we ended up choosing it for our own Raspberry Pi Console.

 If we add to all this that they have added support for creating system backupssomething that we missed a lot of Recalbox Raspberry Pi, because we have the system for our perfect retro console emulator.

 Changes latest version of Batocera (v5.27 - 15/09/2020)

 - add: wifi hidden SSID support